-Here’s a summary of the club’s collected wisdom on spring/fall sailing clothes.
+Here’s a summary of the club’s collected wisdom on spring/fall/winter sailing clothes.
 Detailed responses (including places to buy clothing, and wetsuit-specific tips) follow.

 Cotton: NO!